 Reaction rates, chaos theory and molecular dynamics

 My doctoral thesis at Yale was focused on the use of chaos theory to understand chemical reaction dynamics at the molecular level.
+In the process, we found that phase space cylinders ("cylindrical manifolds" separate trapped motion from reactive motion and used the discovery to develop a microscopic reaction rate theory for unimolecular processes.
 This work was directed by Nelson De Leon and was executed collaboratively with M.A.
 Mehta, based on earlier work by De Leon with C.C.
 Marston and A.O. de Almeida.
-The image above illustrates the phase space dynamics of the DeLeon-Berne Hamiltonian, showing the first graphical numerical reconstruction of what we originally called "cylindrical manifolds."
-It was created by Mehta, and was subsequently edited a bit under my direction by F. Torres.
+The image above (created by Mehta) illustrates the phase space dynamics of the DeLeon-Berne Hamiltonian, showing the first graphical numerical reconstruction of the cylindrical manifolds.

 This early work on cylindrical manifolds in phase space has impacted the fields of aerospace engineering, the celestial three-body problem, and space mission design.
 A recent paper (click here) shows how the theory can be extended to time-dependent Hamiltonians as well.
 See below for several publications.

 The dynamics of the De Leon-Berne Hamiltonian may be explored interactively online.
 See M. Hammond and N. De Leon, "Double Well Reaction Dynamics," Link To Wolfram, Published May 11, 2012.

 In a separate project, more recently we have worked collaboratively with Song Ling in a study of semiclassical limits for molecular dynamics (see below).